dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 do not develop plans, goals or objectives, but instead you remain flexible and balanced.
 You must develop acute awareness of situations, so that you can utilize serendipity as it is presented to you.
-Ultimately, you should develop this ability to harness serendipity in a generalized manner.
+Ultimately, you should develop in a generalized manner this ability to harness serendipity.
 Preferably, you can inculcate this tendancy to use what is presented to you so that it becomes unconscious.
 Life is always handing you what you need, though it's not always easy to see.